 Wondering why you want or need this tool?
 In Canada, homeschooling families need to show what educational goals & milestones their children have reached twice a year.
 Being able to easily provide a list of specific LO’s homeschoolers can provide their facilitator is a big plus for some families.

-Rearranging lessons is a breeze:
+Rearranging lesson plans is a breeze:

 The Chalk Team regularly updates their apps & really listens to user feedback.
 Planboard is one of a suite of apps (with attendance & marks being the others).
 Not sure of something while planning?
 “Mr. Chalk” has a discrete pop-up box that can be used to reach someone right then & there who will be happy to help.
-When I first began using Planboard a few years ago I didn’t bother planning lessons over the summer holidays.
+When I first began using Planboard a few years ago I didn’t bother working ahead on lesson plans over the summer holidays.
 Imagine my surprise when the CEO emailed to find out if there was anything they could do to improve the app.
 Turns out they realized I wasn’t using the app & rather than just shrug their shoulders, they took steps to find out how to keep me using the app.
 I was sure to email back & let them know how impressed I was & that I would be back in the fall.

 The surprisingly reasonable cost: